sensebox/docs.sensebox.de/_posts/2020-03-11-allgemein-arduino-ide-installieren.md

 {% include image.html image=page.image2 %}

 Create a new folder on your hard disk and unzip the zip file.
-By starting the file 'arduino.exe' the IDE can be started.
+The IDE can be started by executing the file 'arduino.exe'.

 ## Download Arduino Software for Mac(OSX)